Stock market: Stock market participation factors

-Demographics of market participation
+Demographics of market participation in the United States

 Indirect versus direct investment

 Indirect investment involves owning shares indirectly, such as via a mutual fund or an exchange traded fund.
 Direct investment involves direct ownership of shares.

 Direct ownership of stock by individuals rose slightly from 17.8% in 1992 to 17.9% in 2007, with the median value of these holdings rising from $14,778 to $17,000.
 Indirect participation in the form of retirement accounts rose from 39.3% in 1992 to 52.6% in 2007, with the median value of these accounts more than doubling from $22,000 to $45,000 in that time.
 Rydqvist, Spizman, and Strebulaev attribute the differential growth in direct and indirect holdings to differences in the way each are taxed in the United States.
 Investments in pension funds and 401ks, the two most common vehicles of indirect participation, are taxed only when funds are withdrawn from the accounts.
 Conversely, the money used to directly purchase stock is subject to taxation as are any dividends or capital gains they generate for the holder.
 In this way, the current tax code incentivizes individuals to invest indirectly.

 Participation by income and wealth strata

+In 2025, the wealthiest 1% of Americans owned nearly 50% of the stock market.
+The top 10% own 87.2%, and the bottom half owned 1.1%.

 Rates of participation and the value of holdings differ significantly across strata of income.
 In the bottom quintile of income, 5.5% of households directly own stock and 10.7% hold stocks indirectly in the form of retirement accounts.
 The top decile of income has a direct participation rate of 47.5% and an indirect participation rate in the form of retirement accounts of 89.6%.
 The median value of directly owned stock in the bottom quintile of income is $4,000 and is $78,600 in the top decile of income as of 2007.
 The median value of indirectly held stock in the form of retirement accounts for the same two groups in the same year is $6,300 and $214,800 respectively.
 Since the Great Recession of 2008 households in the bottom half of the income distribution have lessened their participation rate both directly and indirectly from 53.2% in 2007 to 48.8% in 2013, while over the same period households in the top decile of the income distribution slightly increased participation 91.7% to 92.1%.
 The mean value of direct and indirect holdings at the bottom half of the income distribution moved slightly downward from $53,800 in 2007 to $53,600 in 2013.
 In the top decile, mean value of all holdings fell from $982,000 to $969,300 in the same time.
 The mean value of all stock holdings across the entire income distribution is valued at $269,900 as of 2013.